timm/ezr/docs/about.md

     j += 1
   return b4 if len(now) == len(b4) else _merges(now, fun)
 ```
-Finally, we need the high-level controoler for the discretisation:
+Putting this all together, , we need the high-level controller for the discretisation:
 ```
 def discretize(i:col, klasses:classes, want1: Callable) -> list[xy] :
   "Find good ranges for the i-th column within `klasses`."